TobiasTymkiw/TobiasTymkiw/README.md

 ## Hello there👋, I'm Tobias Tymkiw
-- I recently graduated as a Full-Stack Developer
+- I recently graduated as a Full-Stack Developer.
-- 🌱 I’m currently learning new languajes such as typescript and python
+- 🌱 I’m currently learning new languajes such as typescript and python.
-- 🐱‍🏍 I’m looking to collaborate on projects with other people where I can make use of technical and soft skills
+- 🐱‍🏍 I’m looking to collaborate on projects with other people where I can make use of technical and soft skills .
-- 📍  I’m located in Resistencia, Chaco, Argentina 🧉
+- 📍  I’m located in Resistencia, Chaco, Argentina 🧉.
 <br></br>
 - 📩 Contact with me via: